 With its origin in the United Kingdom, the General Certificate of Education (GCE) is a secondary-level academic qualification that continues to be a popular measure of academic aptitude in other countries.
-The University of Maine grants credit for GCE A-Level Exams taken only at the Advanced (A-Level).
-No credit will be given for exams taken at the Advanced Subsidiary level (A/S level).
+The University of Maine grants credit for GCE A-Level Exams taken only at the Advanced (A-Level) with grades of A and B. No credit will be given for exams taken at the Advanced Subsidiary level (A/S level).

 |Biology||BIO 100 & BIO 200||8 cr||Lab science|

 |Classical Civilization||HTY 100X||6 cr|

 |Further Mathematics||MAT 126 & MAT 127||8 cr||Quantitative Literacy|